KingSlme/unity-camera-system/README.md

 # unity-camera-system
-A dynamic camera system using Unity's Cinemachine.
+A dynamic freeform camera system using Unity's Cinemachine.

 ## Key Features
-*Movement Options:*
+*Movement:*
 - Keyboard
 - Drag Panning
 - Edge Scrolling

-*Rotation Options:*
+- Camera Bounds

+*Rotation:*
 - Normal
 - Snapping

-*Zoom Options:*
+*Zoom:*
 - FOV
 - Forward
 - Y

+*Examples:*
+- Topdown
+- Isometric

 ## Setup
-1. Add Camera System script to an empty GameObject
+1. Add the desired script to an empty GameObject or use one of the example prefabs
+2. Ensure the Main Camera has a CinemachineBrain component

 ## Dependencies
 * Cinemachine